lcawl/ml-cpp/advent_calendar.md

 ![normal_params](images/normal_params.png "Normal parameters.")

-Here's those same parameters again but this time we'll show the evolution of the resulting normal distribution.
+Here are those same parameters again but this time we'll show the evolution of the resulting normal distribution.

 ![normal_params_3d](images/normal_params_3d.png "Normal distribution evolution.")

-and here's the evolution of the prior weights of all the candidate models.
+And here's the evolution of the prior weights of all the candidate models.

 ![evolution_prior_weights](images/evolution_prior_weights.png "Evolution of prior weights.")